-NASA is under process of developing drones which would be used to explore vast areas of Mars.
-NASA Langley Research Center project called “ Mars Electrical Reusable Flyer” is planning for the newest autonomous robots and self-driving vehicles.
+NASA is under the process of developing drones which would be used to explore vast areas of Mars.
+The Langley Research Center project called “ Mars Electrical Reusable Flyer” is planning for the newest autonomous robots and self-driving vehicles.

 Take a quick look at this video;